adaltas/node-shell/doc/api/help.md

 ## Description

-Without any argument, the `help` method return the application help without the specific documentation of each sub commands.
-With the command name, it returned the help of the requested command as well as the options of the application and any parent commands.
+Without any argument, the `help` method returns the application help without the specific documentation of each commands.
+With the command name, it returns the help of the requested command as well as the options of the application and any parent commands.

 Calling `help` will always return a string, it does not detect if help was requested by the user for display.
 To achieve this behaviour, it is expected to be used conjointly with [`helping`](/api/helping/), see the [the help usage documentation](/usage/help/) for additional information.